-The course will be taught specifically as a preparation for Chemistry of Solutions, 202-NYB-05, the first chemistry course of the Science Program, but is also designed with the student who will never do another chemistry course in mind.
-Given the exceptional circumstances due to the COVID-19 pandemic, the course is offered entirely online, with no physical laboratory component.
+The course will be taught specifically as a preparation for Chemistry NYB, the first chemistry course of the Science Program, but is also designed with the student who will never do another chemistry course in mind.
+It will be divided between the laboratory and classroom.

-In keeping with the Quebec high school exit profile, students must gain a mastery of the following competency: analyze the behavior of matter and the transformation of energy using principles of chemistry.
+In keeping with the Quebec high school exit profile, students must gain a mastery of the following competency: Analyze the behavior of matter and the transformation of energy using principles of chemistry.
 This will be achieved in this course by covering the following elements which will not necessarily follow the same order as outlined below:

-1. Analyzing a chemical system for what is present
+1. Analyzing a chemical system for what is present.

-This section will include some very basic ideas concerning atomic and molecular structure and will rely heavily on some well-established patterns revealed in the traditional periodic table of the elements.
+This section will include some very basic ideas concerning atomic and molecular structure and will rely heavily on some well-established patterns revealed in the traditional Periodic Table of the Elements.
 Simple concepts of chemical bonding will be considered, followed by the system of naming compounds that is related to these bonding patterns.
 Since most reactions of chemical significance occur in solution, the nature of chemical species in aqueous solution will be considered here as well.

-The balanced chemical equation, the mole as a measure of chemical quantity, and the so-called 'IRE Table' as a tool for analyzing chemical systems will provide the framework for this section of the course.
+The balanced chemical equation, the mole as a measure of chemical quantity, and the socalled 'IRF Table' as a tool for analyzing chemical systems will provide the framework for this section of the course.
 The three principal sources of mole calculations (from pure liquids and solids, from gases, and from solutions) will also involve the discussion and use of properties such as density, the ideal gas law and various concentration terms.

-2. Analyze the behavior of an ideal gas and its properties
+2. Analyze the behavior of an ideal gas and its properties.